ewobee/netizen/README.md

 # Netizen
-a colorscheme for internet girlies (and others) :3
+a colorscheme for internet girlies